Northbridge, Massachusetts: Education

-Blackstone Valley Regional Vocational Technical High School Is a technical high school located in Upton, Massachusetts that provides school services for grades 9-12.
+Blackstone Valley Regional Vocational Technical High School Is a technical high school located in Upton that provides school services for grades 9-12.

 Library

 The public library in Northbridge began in 1844.
 In fiscal year 2011, the town of Northbridge spent 0.26% ($96,756) of its budget on its public library—approximately $6.16 per person, per year ($7.22 adjusted for inflation to 2021).

 Utilities

 Local cable TV service is served by Charter Communication, Electricity is provided by National Grid and gas by Nstar/Commonwealth Gas Company.